Announcing the BioBase Fish Mapping Layer: EcoFish!

 BioBase’s EcoSound is a powerful cloud platform for creating high definition lake or coastal maps of depth, aquatic vegetation (or seagrass), and bottom hardness from Lowrance® and Simrad®

 sonar systems.
 For the user, the process of converting volumes of raw sonar and gps signals into an intuitive map is easy and requires very little input upfront.
 Record your sonar while out on the water to a microSD card, plug the card into your PC back at the office, log into your BioBase account and upload.
 Algorithms on remote servers do the rest of the work.
 However, one of the most frequently overlooked parts of this equation is careful attention to the proper installation of the transducer sensor that is pinging the bottom and collecting all the information below the boat.
 The importance of proper transducer installation cannot be overstated.
 If the transducer is not properly placed on the boat or not at the appropriate angle, your BioBase outputs could be inaccurate.
-Modelers have heard it said many times (sometimes in more colorful language), the quality of the output depends on the quality of the input.
+Researchers and Data Analysts have heard it said many times (sometimes in more colorful language), the quality of the output depends on the quality of the input.

 Continue reading “Properly install your Lowrance/Simrad transducer and mapping is easy with BioBase.”